Bairdo/faucetTutorial/vlan_tutorial.rst

     -- add-port br0 veth-host9 -- set interface veth-host9 ofport_request=9

 Now we have everything to start working with faucet through its configuration file.
-Each time we need only to change the configuration file and restart faucet (or send it HUP signal to relaod the configuration file).
+Each time we need only to change the configuration file and restart faucet (or send it HUP signal to reload the configuration file).

 Basic vlan settings
 -------------------